Top 10 List

 1: King Diamond

 King Diamond is an acquired taste.
 I first started listening to Mercyful Fate for the excellent riffs, and loved his growls but didn't know what to make of that spine-chilling falsetto.
 After a while, I found myself loving it, and trying to imitate it myself.
 It's been said that no one sounds like King, and that's true, but I wish someone else would try.
-It's just so damned good, and I really missed it when it was downplayed on 9
+It's just so damned good, and I really missed it when it was downplayed on 9.
+All metalheads are wishing him well, and hope he recovers from his recent heart troubles to come back to the femur.

 And, by the way, happy 55th birthday King!